jpoehls/zduck.com/_posts/2013/2013-12-10-differential-backups-using-7zip-and-powershell.md

 My backup script is stored in [Dropbox][dropbox].

 * `backup.ps1` - The meat of the backup script.
-The various *.cmd scripts are just wrappers around this that pass in the appropriate arguments.
+The various *.cmd scripts are just wrappers that pass this the appropriate arguments.
 * `upload-backup.cmd` - Starts uploading all existing backups to the company network.
 * `full-backup.cmd` - Starts a full backup.
 * `diff-backup.cmd` - Starts a differential backup.